-We can view the same relationship in terms of currency value.
-Since, in MMT, this value is defined as the amount of labor time required to obtain a dollar of wages, an increase in nominal wages implies a decline in the value of the currency.
+The same relationship can be viewed in terms of currency value.
+Since, in MMT, this value can be regarded as the amount of labor time required to obtain a dollar, an increase in nominal wages implies a decline in the value of the currency.
 The identity suggests that a decline in the value of the currency (a rise in nominal wages) will be associated with inflation unless productivity improves rapidly enough to offset both this decline in currency value and any widening of the markup.

 It is also possible to relate all this to real wages and income distribution.